 In fact, the 2016 tax reform introduced the following new reports that will expand Mexico’s existing transfer pricing disclosure requirements.

-Master file — Information to be submitted under ‘master information returns’ of the multinational group would contain the following information regarding that group:
+Master file — Information to be submitted under ‘master information returns’ of the multinational group would contain information regarding that group’s:

 Local file — Information to be submitted under ‘local information returns’ for related parties would include:

-Country-by-country reports — Members of multinational groups must report the following information:
+Country-by-country reports — Members of multinational groups must report:

 The country-by-country reporting requirement applies to: